-Time and Work is an important topic in the Quantitative Aptitude section of the CAT exam.
-The questions related to time and work are asked every year and holds a good weightage as various application of time and work (like pipes and cisterns) are also included.
+Time and Work is important topic in the Quantitative Aptitude section of the CAT exam.
+The questions related to time and work are asked every year and hold a good weightage as the various applications of time and work (like pipes and cisterns) are also included.
 So, to help the candidates prepare the topic well, here is a detailed introduction of Time and Work along with easy illustrations.

 Introduction: Time And Work